carbon-language/carbon-lang/docs/design/generics/terminology.md

 about the implementation of the function body, and the compiler can check the function body without knowing anything more about the caller.
-Callers of the function provide a value that has an implementation of the API and the body of the function may then use that API (and nothing else).
+Callers of the function provide a value that has an implementation of the API and the body of the function may then use that API.
+In the case of a checked generic, the function may _only_ use that API.

 ### Structural interfaces